pa-ulander/color-buddy/README.md

 ## ColorBuddy - Your VS Code Color Companion

 Adds color indicators and mouseover information anywhere a common color code is found in text or code.
 Find color definitions and navigate fast just like you are used to.
 Helps with theming or to manage cumbersome refactoring and accessability concerns.
 Finds defifnitions from CSS variables, Tailwind classes, and CSS class names with color properties.
+Plays nice together with other css and code related extensions.

-## Features
+## Latest New Features

-*   **Inline color indicator** right beside each detected color value
+*   **Inline color indicator** beside each detected color value
 *   **Mouseover preview** that shows the selected color and instructions
 *   **Native VS Code color picker** available on click for supported values
 *   **Configurable language support** via the `colorbuddy.languages` setting
-*   **Tailwind compact HSL support** in addition to hex, rgb/rgba, and hsl/hsla
+*   **Tailwind compact HSL support** in addition to hex, rgb/rgba, and hsl/hsla and more
+*   **Lightweight and performant** with caching and efficient parsing
+*   **accessibility testing** with contrast ratio info in the hover tooltip

 ![](img/screen1.png)